York1996OutLook/Pytorch-PointNet-Cls/README.md

 # Pytorch-PointNet-Cls
-use pytorch realize pointnet cls module. just run the pointNet.py the getData.py used for load data from .h5 file
+Use pytorch realize pointnet cls module.

+Just run the pointNet.py

+The getData.py used for load data from .h5 file